benfmiller/braspkeys/README.md

 then be pressed, held, then released in order. you can escape the sequence with a "\" before the "$".
 If there is a bad key in the chord, the chord will be written out as it is typed without the special funcitonality

+To make the script sleep, type $<sleep int> where int is the time to sleep in milliseconds

 The media keys don't work.

 # Why I Started This Project